ossobv/planb/README.rst

 * Add description/title after h1 heading.
 * Explain what this is (will be).
 * Add authors/copyright/dates from original project.
+* Add pepcleaning pre-commit hook.
+* Add flake-checking pre-commt hook.
+* Add BCH checks.
+* Replace Customer with HostGroup:
+  - use fs-name and human-name
+  - use asciifield for fs-name?
+* Replace BackupJob with HostConfig:
+  - use fs-name and optionally human-name
+  - use asciifield for fs-name?
+* Fix /home/backup => $HOME

 -----------------